MarkoSokser/Inform7-Jigsaw-game/story.md

 	otherwise:
 		say "There's no question to answer." instead.

-Carry out answering question:
+Carry out responding to question:
-	if the player is in the Jaw Breaker Chamber: let the answer be "[the topic understood]";
+	if the player is in the Jaw Breaker Chamber: let the answer be "[the topic understood in lower case]";
 		let correct be false;
-		if Jaw-current-question is 1:
-			if the answer matches the text "paris": now correct is true;
+		if Jaw-current-question is 1 and the answer matches the text "paris": now correct is true;
-		if Jaw-current-question is 2:
-			if the answer matches the text "pacific" or the answer matches the text "pacific ocean": now correct is true;
+		if Jaw-current-question is 2 and (the answer matches the text "pacific" or the answer matches the text "pacific ocean"): now correct is true;
-		if Jaw-current-question is 3:
-			if the answer matches the text "four" or the answer matches the text "4": now correct is true;
+		if Jaw-current-question is 3 and (the answer matches the text "four" or the answer matches the text "4"): now correct is true;
-		if Jaw-current-question is 4:
-			if the answer matches the text "oxygen" or the answer matches the text "o": now correct is true;
+		if Jaw-current-question is 4 and (the answer matches the text "oxygen" or the answer matches the text "o"): now correct is true;
-		if Jaw-current-question is 5:
-			if the answer matches the text "shakespeare" or the answer matches the text "william shakespeare": now correct is true;
+		if Jaw-current-question is 5 and (the answer matches the text "shakespeare" or the answer matches the text "william shakespeare"): now correct is true;
 		if correct is true:
-			play the sound of Idea;
 			say "You hear a confirmation tone.

 'CORRECT.'